kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 </div>
 {% endprism %}

-The element that contains these data-attributes (`<div id="teamInfo">` in this case) has a property called `dataset`, which holds all these attributes in an object called `DOMStringMap` (an API introduced with HTML5):
+The element that contains these data-attributes (`<div id="teamInfo">` in the above-example) has a property called `dataset`, which holds all these attributes and their respective values in an object called `DOMStringMap` (an API introduced with HTML5):

 {% prism javascript %}
 console.log(teamInfo.dataset);